Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 nonnegative, then it *will* be true that the sliced indices will be equal to
 $\text{start} \pmod{\text{step}}$.

-[^negative-steps-ndindex-footnote]: If you do need to use a negative step,
+[^negative-steps-ndindex-footnote]: If you do need to use a negative start
-    [ndindex](ndindex.slice.Slice) can be used to help compute things to avoid making mistakes.
+    with a step, [ndindex](ndindex.slice.Slice) can be used to help compute things to avoid making mistakes.

 ```py
 >>> l = list(range(20))